 Subpart 1.
 Applicability.
-The average retail cooperative energy rate is available only to a Member-owned qualifying facilities that:

-- a) Has a nameplate capacity of less than 40 kilowatts and; - b) Will not offer electric power for sale on either a time-of-day basis or roll-over credit basis.
+The average retail cooperative energy rate is available only to Member-owned qualifying facilities with capacity of less than 40 kilowatts which choose not to offer electric power for sale on either a time-of-day basis, a simultaneous purchase and sale basis or roll-over credit basis.